dune-project/dune-pdelab/README.md

 dual-licensed under version 3 or later of the GNU Lesser General Public License and version 2 of the GNU General Public License with a special run-time exception.

-See the file COPYING for full copying permissions.
+See the file LICENSE.md for full copying permissions.

 Installation
 ------------

-Short installation instructions can be found in file INSTALL.
-For the full instructions please see [1].
+For installation instructions please see [1].

 Links
 -----